Yellow, orange, pink, and red bars representing a timeline and sound levels. Below, purple text reads "Making Queer History"

 – Erick Martinez Avila

-Though Erick Martinez Avila was born on January 18, 1980, the story of Honduras takes a radical shift after 1998.
-In the wake of Hurricane Mitch, the incompetence and corruption within the government fell into full painful view and a political shift began.
+The story of Honduras takes a radical shift after 1998; in the wake of Hurricane Mitch, the incompetence and corruption within the government fell into full painful view and a political shift began.
 This shift eventually led to the election of Manuel Zelaya in 2006, who would go on to increase the minimum wage by 80%, provide free electricity for impoverished Hondurans, free education, and increase subsidies for small farms.
 Despite this, the conservative owned news channels within Honduras did their best to ignore any accomplishments, and their consistent criticism came to a head when Zelaya attempted to modify the constitution, which resulted in a coup that was funded by the United States of America, along with individual billionaires.

 Because the United States of America has promised not to do business with governments that overthrow democratically elected leaders, while publicly distancing themselves, they validated the new government.